na-na-hi/renget/archive/vtailoras.md

 -> [![go back to main rentry](https://files.catbox.moe/w9rln6.png)](https://rentry.org/vtai) <-
 -> [FAQ](https://rentry.org/vtaiFAQ/) | [Cookbook](https://rentry.org/vtairecipes) | [Proompts](https://rentry.org/vtaiprompts) | [Archive](https://rentry.org/vtaiarchive) l [Indie LoRAs](https://rentry.org/vtaiLoRAs-indies) l [LoRA Checklist](https://rentry.org/vtailorachecklist) l [LoRA MEGA Archive](https://mega.nz/folder/usNgSDwK#IGX16ChvVgNQYLKEDGYl9A) <-
 ***
-!!! warning Indie Information
+!!! info General Information
 	**Due to hitting character limit, we have decided to move Indies onto their own rentry list.
-You can move to the Indie list through the Navigation Bar.**
+You can move to the Indie list through the Navigation Bar.
+Also is a link dead?
+Check out the MEGA LoRA archive as well, just make sure the dates in it match the update releases (CDB can take a moment to update them)**

-!!! warning MEGA Archive Release!
-	**Come to download a LoRA and find the link dead?
-Hop into the LoRA MEGA Archive where we keep the files updated to the previously tested versions, available in the Navigation Bar!**

 !!! note Keep in mind + Extra info
 	These aren't all necessarily made by /vtai/ anons.
 Numerous LoRAs are scavenged from different user MEGA's, Civitai pages and other sources.